 After a Heart Event: Reading a Food Nutrition Label

 So, you have had a heart event, now what?
 You are probably scared and have asked your doctors, friends and neighbors a million questions to try to prevent it from ever happening again.
-Joyce Jacobs, RN, MSN, a Nurse Navigator with St. Elizabeth Heart and Vascular Institute has some advice on reading a food nutrition label to help you stay heart healthy.
+Joyce Jacobs, RN, MSN, a Nurse Navigator with the Florence Wormwald Heart & Vascular Institute at St. Elizabeth has some advice on reading a food nutrition label to help you stay heart healthy.

 Joyce advises the importance of a food nutrition label starts with meal planning and shopping.
-She says, “Before I even teach people how to read a food label I want them to start menu planning each week.
-By planning a weekly menu, you head to the grocery store with a list.”
+She says, “Before I advise anyone on how to read a food label, I encourage them to start menu planning.
+By planning a weekly menu, you head to the grocery store with a purpose and a list.”

 Food Labels Start with Shopping Lists